hl7-be/ehealth-be-core/README.md

 7. run the publisher once to see if it's ok

-8. creates a folder called `./www` under the ig root (i.e. sibling to output, input, etc.)
+8. creates a folder called `./www` under the ig root (i.e. sibling to output, input, etc.) and change working directory to `www`

 9. copy the contents of the history template to the `./www` folder